How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 Work collaboratively with your photographer to fine-tune details

-Tip: Your food stylist (or photographer if they offer styling) will likely tweak small things, trust the process!
+Tip: Your food stylist (or photographer if they have experience in food styling - I do!) will likely tweak small things, trust the process!

 Capturing elements like steam or drizzled sauces adds movement and life to your shots.